Moving money in and out of your TFSA affects your contribution limit and over-contributions can mean charges from the government.

 Don’t worry, you haven’t lost that contribution room permanently.
 You’ll get it back at the start of the next calendar year, when you receive that year’s additional contribution room.

 If you’re moving money from one TFSA to another, don’t make the mistake of withdrawing the money and re-contributing it to your second TFSA.
-Instead, call our Contact Centre at 1.866.863.6237.
-They can transfer the money directly with no effect on your contribution limit.
+Instead, call us at 1.866.863.6237.
+We can transfer the money directly with no effect on your contribution limit.